tcpiplab/internet_stability_monitor/README.md

 1. Ensure you have Python 3.12.7 installed on your macOS system.
 Note that Python 3.13.1 may not be compatible with all dependencies.
 2. Clone the repository to your local machine.
+3. Create a virtual environment and activate it:

+    ```bash
+    python3 -m venv venv
+    source venv/bin/activate
+    ```

-3. Install the required packages using pip:
+4. Install the required packages using pip:

     ```bash
     pip install -r requirements.txt